 The Bachelor of Arts (B.A.) degree in sociology prepares students to understand the classical and historical foundations of sociology, including the major topics and methods that sociologists use.

 The groups, cultures, organizations and social institutions that unite and divide people, and the complexities and nuances of social systems, are a focus of discussion and research.
 Graduates with a degree in sociology are typically prepared to enter graduate school (pursuing advanced degrees in a variety of related social science disciplines) or to seek entry-level employment in a number of social, community and business settings.

-Sociology is ideal for those who are:
+Sociology is ideal for students who are:

-- interested in working with people
+- Interested in working with people

-- hoping to improve our society
+- Hoping to improve our society

-- strong in written and oral communication skills
+- Strong in written and oral communication skills

-- good at listening
+- Good at listening

-- sensitive to others
+- Sensitive to others

-- excited about collecting, organizing and interpreting facts and numbers
+- Excited about collecting, organizing and interpreting facts and numbers